SATURNIA CEPHALARIAE Christoph, 1885

 FLIGHT-TIME

-May to June as a single generation.
+May to June as a single generation, with some individuals in late April.

 EARLY STAGES

-In all its stages very like that of S. pavonia.
-Full-grown larvae are not black like those of S. spini, but mainly green with black markings or bands.
+LARVA: Full-fed 65--80mm.
+Monomorphic.
+In all its stages very like that of Saturnia pavonia.
+First instar larvae are black (Christoph, 1885), with some green coloration appearing in the second or third instar.
+Beyond this point they become solitary (de Freina, 1983).
+Full-grown larvae are not black like those of Saturnia spini, but mainly green or greenish-yellow with black markings or bands.
+Tubercles usually purple.

 PARASITOIDS